linode/apl-core/README.md

 **Platform teams** - To setup and manage production-ready Kubernetes-based platforms
 * Onboard development teams in a comprehensive multi-tenant setup
-* Get all the required K8s tools in an integrated way
+* Get all the required K8s tools in an integrated and automated way
+* Use one schema to configure all platform capabilities
+* Create your platform profile and deploy it to any K8s cluster
 * Ensure governance with security policies
 * Implement zero-trust networking
 * Make development teams self-serving